-Please make sure to double check with your town or city in case of rain delays.
+Please make sure to double check with your town or city in case of changes due to COVID-19 or weather delays.
+Click here to learn more about Ohio’s responsible guidelines for celebrating Halloween in Ohio this year.

 |Beavercreek||6 PM – 8 PM|